UKCloud/documentation/articles/vmware/vmw-how-convert-edge.md

 > After converting your edge gateway to an advanced gateway, the API endpoint for configuring edge services will change.
 Any tooling that you use to amend the edge service configuration, such as adding firewall rules, will no longer work in its current state.
 For more information about using the advanced gateway API, see the [*vCloud Director API for NSX Programming Guide*](https://pubs.vmware.com/vcd-820/topic/com.vmware.ICbase/PDF/vcloud_nsx_api_guide_27_0.pdf).

 > [!IMPORTANT]
 > After converting your edge to an advanced gateway, you will not be able to enable or disable logging on firewall rules via the advanced gateway GUI.
 To enable or disable logging, you must either use the API or raise a service request detailing the firewall rules for which you want to enable or disable logging so that we can action it on your behalf.
 When you convert an edge, the advanced gateway inherits the firewall logging configuration from the original edge.
 Enabling or disabling logging for NAT or load balancer services is not affected and you can edit those settings from the advanced gateway GUI as normal.
 For more information about using the API to amend firewall rules, see the [*vCloud Director API for NSX Programming Guide*](https://pubs.vmware.com/vcd-820/topic/com.vmware.ICbase/PDF/vcloud_nsx_api_guide_27_0.pdf).
+This issue is fixed in vCloud Director 9.7.

 ### Intended audience